 Logbook entries should be in chronological order.

-Pages in unbound logbooks must be sequentially numbered.
+Pages in unbound logbooks should be sequentially numbered.

 Data sheets or logs should be maintained to enable a reconstruction of the sample collection or analysis in question.

 Corrections to supporting documents and raw data should be made by drawing a single line through the error and entering the correct information.
 Corrections and additions to supporting documents and raw data should be dated and initialed.
 No information should be obliterated or rendered unreadable.
 All notations should be recorded in ink.
 Unused portions of documents should be crossed out.